amf-fs/blog/_posts/2025-10-26-corso-journey-begins.md

 - Caches
 - Security & Encryption

 When it came to build my first app, I thought in build something useful even if for my solo use, then building security dashboard sounded like an appealing choice, but it can have thousands of features that I would build.
 Checking my credit card expenses I saw <a href="https://1password.com" target="_blank" rel="noopener">1Password</a>, then it clicked, I'll start by building a password manager to store accounts safely and save me up some costs.
 The name? not sure... just think, then weeks passed...
-I love dogs, I love my dog they are so true to everything hmm...
+I'm stressed let me take my dog Tom to the walk...
+Tom is a nice dog, he does not care about anything just enjoy the moment hmm...
 A guard dog maybe?... <a href="https://en.wikipedia.org/wiki/Cane_Corso" target="_blank" rel="noopener">Cane Corso!</a> sounds good.

 ### The first iteration